rkishore/rkishore.github.io/_posts/2021-02-04-mnist_basics_with_softmax.md

-# Cross-entropy loss and the MNIST_SAMPLE dataset
+# Exploring loss functions for the MNIST_SAMPLE dataset

-**Objective:** In this notebook, I want to move towards classifying the full MNIST dataset by first using cross entropy loss or softmax as a loss function for the MNIST_SAMPLE dataset that has data only for two digits (3s and 7s), as opposed to the full ten digits in the MNIST dataset.
+**Objective:** In this notebook, I want to move towards classifying the full MNIST dataset of ten digits by first working with different loss functions for the smaller MNIST_SAMPLE dataset.
+The MNIST_SAMPLE dataset has data only for two digits (3s and 7s).
+The loss functions I explore are the `mnist_loss`, `softmax_loss`, and `cross_entropy_loss`.
+The reference for everything in this blog post is the [fastai 2020 course](https://course.fast.ai), especially the [amazing textbook](https://www.amazon.com/Deep-Learning-Coders-fastai-PyTorch/dp/1492045527).

-In Chapter 4 of the textbook, we are taught how to get the data ready and to use the mnist_loss function that basically uses the `sigmoid` function on one column of activations from the final layer.
+In Chapter 4 of the textbook, we are taught how to get the data ready and to use the `mnist_loss` function that basically uses the `sigmoid` function on one column of activations from the final layer.
 Then, in Chapter 5, we are given examples of how to use the `softmax` function to achieve what the `sigmoid` function does, but on more than one column of activations.
-Moreover, the cross entropy loss is introduced that basically does a `log_softmax` on the final layer of activations followed by selecting the loss corresponding to the column that corresponds to the target of interest (using `nll_loss`).
+Moreover, the `cross_entropy_loss` function is introduced.
+This function basically adds a `log` to the `softmax` function, i.e. it does a `log_softmax` on the final layer of activations followed by selecting the loss corresponding to the column that corresponds to the target (using `nll_loss`).

+In this notebook, I want to learn how to use a loss function that will work with more than one column of activations from the final layer.
 With the MNIST_FULL dataset, my thinking is that it would be better to have ten columns of activations from the final layer as opposed to one really long column of activations.
-And beyond this, we can use the cross entropy loss to aid classification among ten categories.
+And beyond this, as per Chatper 5 in the textbook, we should use the `cross_entropy_loss` to aid classification among ten categories of images.
 Here, I want to understand the details of this planned approach and validate it with two digits before moving to classify data from ten digits.

+### Get the basic imports out of the way

 ```python
 from fastai.vision.all import *